 More About the Chadar Trek

-The Glacier carved valleys of Leh hold serene lakes, shimmering under the jagged peaks of the mighty Ladakh range, this sprawling nature reserve is known for towering mountains, vast glaciers and wildlife also envelopes the lifeline of adventure activities in the region.
-One of which is none other than the venturesome Chadar Trek in the Zanskar valley, packed with doses of adrenaline and spine chilling winds this trek will surely give you a glimpse of living life on the edge.
+The Glacier carved valleys of Leh hold serene lakes, shimmering under the jagged peaks of the mighty Ladakh range, this sprawling nature reserve is known for towering mountains, vast glaciers, and wildlife also enveloping the lifeline of adventure activities in the region.
+One of which is none other than the venturesome Chadar Trek in the Zanskar valley, packed with doses of adrenaline and spine-chilling winds, this trek will surely give you a glimpse of living life on the edge.

 Assumption Of Risk